-- We have a new selection of Special Topics: areas we are particularly interested in funding projects in.
-If your work fits into one of these topics, you can let us know in the Open Call for Projects survey.
+- We have a new selection of Special Topics: areas we are particularly interested in funding grants in.
+If your submission fits into one of these topics, you can let us know in the Open Call for Submissions survey.
 See "What is a Special Topic?" for more information.

-Unfortunately, at the time we are unable to accept submissions from individuals or groups located entirely outside the United States.
+Unfortunately, at this time we are unable to accept submissions from individuals or groups located entirely outside the United States.
 Aside from that: anyone is welcome to apply, regardless of identity or background.
-The Effing Foundation focuses on supporting #ownvoices: that is, people who are members of disadvantaged groups doing projects grounded in their experiences.
-In particular, we are looking to fund projects by people with one or more marginalized identities, including women (cisgender and transgender), people who are members of gender/(a)sexuality/relationship minorities, people of color, people of size, neurodiverse people, and/or people with disabilities (mental illness, chronic illness, and/or other physical disabilities).
+The Effing Foundation focuses on supporting #ownvoices: that is, people who are members of disadvantaged groups doing work that's grounded in their experiences.
+In particular, we are looking to fund ongoing work and one-off projects by people with one or more marginalized identities, including women (cisgender and transgender), people who are members of gender/(a)sexuality/relationship minorities, people of color, people of size, neurodiverse people, and/or people with disabilities (mental illness, chronic illness, and/or other physical disabilities).

 We have published a table of our grant funding demographics, which includes data from our past funding cycles and our goals for the current cycle.

 If you, your group, or organization is based entirely outside the United States, unfortunately we can't accept your application at this time.
 If your organization or group includes some people or offices inside the US and some outside the US, you are welcome to apply.

 The Effing Foundation promotes sexuality education and artistic expression of sexuality, which can include many different types of activities.
 We accept submissions from individuals, from groups, and from organizations; no fiscal sponsorship is required to apply.
 We offer general support for ongoing work as well as support for specific, one-off projects.